Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 * *"Raw"* means "not yet verified" where *"Refined"* ones mark that a finding has been confirmed manually.
 Inversely, a finding can be set as *"False positive"*.
 * *"Will fix"* signals the intention to fix it, while *"Risk Accepted"* does not.

-## Different grouping of security findings
+## Different possible grouping of security findings
 Different views can be selected in the left menu. security models.
 The menu selector on the left you to easily toggle between the different models in one view.

 <img src="../images/system-security-grouping-finding-status-ex-background.png" width="250" />